-As noted within the Environmental Report, Affinity Water have never required to apply for the implementation of a drought permit and as such, there is no baseline information on the impacts of their implementation.
+As noted within the Environmental Report, Affinity Water have never required to apply for the implementation of a drought permit and as such, there is limited baseline information on the impacts of their implementation.
 Modelling has therefore been undertaken and assessment has taken a conservative approach to determine potential effects.
 If drought permits are required, the collection of such baseline data will be addressed through the EARs and monitoring plans set out in the EMPs developed for each of the drought permits.

-8 Summary
+8 Summary and Next Steps

-8.1 Overview
+8.1 Summary